strimzi/strimzi.github.io/_posts/2024-09-26-managing-connector-offsets.md

 ### Conclusion

 Now you can list, alter, and reset offsets of your connectors using the `KafkaConnector` and `KafkaMirrorMaker2` custom resources.
+Use this new feature to manage the flow of data in your Connect data pipelines, whether that's to skip poison records, replay records, or even to check on the status of your connector.